FerretDB/FerretDB/website/blog/2023-01-04-ferretdb-beta-version-authentication.md

 3. Stop FerretDB (This depends on your operating system and the way you run FerretDB)

-4. Connect to PostgreSQL and drop `ferredb` database as it's not needed anymore:
+4. Connect to PostgreSQL and drop `ferretdb` database as it's not needed anymore:
    * `psql -h localhost -p 5432 -U username postgres`
    * `DROP DATABASE ferretdb`

-5. Upgrade FerretDB and run FerretDB 0.8 (Please refer to our documentation where we describe how to update and start FerretDB)
+5. Upgrade FerretDB and run FerretDB 0.8 (Please refer to [our documentation](https://docs.ferretdb.io/category/quickstart/) where we describe how to update and start FerretDB)

 6. Restore database using `mongorestore --uri="mongodb://localhost:27017"`